 \subsubsection{Case 2: Solve multiple equations simultaneously}

 In this example, we show the proposed method is also capable of solving multiple PDEs simultaneously.
-We consider Burger's equation \eqref{Burgers} with a zero initial value and a family of source terms parameterized by $\theta$:
+We consider Burgers' equation \eqref{Burgers} with a zero initial value and a family of source terms parameterized by $\theta$:

 We uniformly select 20 values of $\theta$ from the interval $[-\pi, \pi]$.
 The goal is to train only one model to solve these parameterized PDEs.
 The training data is also generated from the analytical solutions given in \eqref{BurgersData}.
 The selected solutions satisfy the condition that the error between the corresponding source term and each target source term is below a given tolerance $\epsilon$.
 The data is generated over the spatial domain $[-4,4]$.
-In the left plane of Fig.\ref{Burgers2}, we plot the training loss over 150,000 iterations.
+In the left plane of Figure \ref{Burgers2}, we plot the training loss over 150,000 iterations.
 The middle panel displays the average error of the predicted solutions for all 20 target PDEs.
 After the model convergence, the average values of the relative $L^2$ errors, relative $L^1$ errors, and max errors are measured as 8.04e-03, 7.64e-03, and 5.83e-03, respectively.
-Lastly, the right plane of Fig.\ref{Burgers2} shows the final error of the prediction solution for each target PDE.
+Lastly, the right plane of Figure \ref{Burgers2} shows the final error of the prediction solution for each target PDE.
 This example demonstrates that the proposed method still performs well in solving multiple similar PDEs simultaneously.